Through Grit and Grime in Thessaloniki with Kids

 DOWNTOWN DINING, SWEETS & TREATS WITH KIDS

-A cluster of tavernas and bars lining cobblestone streets, Ladadika’s recent revival morphed it from a red light district into a bustling dining hotspot.
+Ladadika’s recent revival morphed it from a red light district into a bustling dining hotspot.
 Pedestrian-only after 6:30pm, you can sit outside without worrying about children jumping onto the street.
-You know it’s a tourist hotspot when beckoning waitresses smile bypassers with eager warmth.
+You know it’s a tourist hotspot when beckoning waitresses smile passersby with eager warmth.
 But there’s such a variety of tavernas, you don’t have to walk far to find something of interest.
-Some will even entertain with live music – always a welcome distraction with kids who otherwise find it hard to keep still at tables.
+Some will even entertain with live music – always a welcome distraction with kids with trouble keeping still at tables.

 Ladadika dining district, Thessaloniki